-Peer Support Week will be held from 12 to 18 March 2018 and is a great opportunity to recognise the valuable contributions Peer Support Officers (PSOs) make towards improving the health and wellbeing of the QFES workforce around the state.
+PSO Week is a great opportunity to recognise the valuable contributions Peer Support Officers (PSOs) make towards improving the health and wellbeing of the QFES workforce around the state.

 PSOs volunteer their time to assist and support colleagues experiencing personal and work-related difficulties, providing an empathetic ear and linking people with additional resources to help them through tough times.

 As part of Peer Support Week celebrations, QFES announces the recipients of the QFES Olga Wilson Award for Peer Support Officer of the Year.

 If you have been impressed with the work performed by a QFES PSO (either FireCare or SESCare), and would like to nominate them for the "PSO of the Year" award, please visit QFES Honours and Awards – submissions are called in November and due by 31st December each year.

 Fire Communications Officer, Michelle McLeod, Brisbane

 Rural Fire Brigade Member, Nellie Baron, Charters Towers Rural Fire Brigade

 Station Officer Bradley Stockwell